sartioli/Publisher-BA-Caddy/README.md

 # How to know what Caddy method to use
 If you don't know at all how the application works start creating a Browser App that points directly to the Application, and then inspect the HAR. for instance:
-- If the direct Application is completely unreachible it can be that the Application must be accessed via a specific URI, and on the root path there is no redirection to that URI.
-In this case you must check with the application administrators what is the correct URI we should point to, and then configure the Application in Caddy to use method 1 or 2 (1 is simpler, but 2 is more robust)
+- If the direct Application is completely unreachible on the root it can be that the Application must be accessed via a specific URI, and on the root path there is no redirection to that URI.
+In this case you must check with the application administrators what is the correct URI we should point to, and then configure the Application in Caddy to use method 1
-- If the direct Application responds with a Redirect (30x) to itself in a different URI consider using the method 3
+- If the direct Application responds with a Redirect (30x) to itself in a different URI consider using the method 2
-- It is possible that we must use method 2 + 3 (both redirection AND Host header) in some Applications
+- It is possible that we must use method 1 + 2 (both redirection AND Host header) in some Applications
+- If the Application is on HTTP and it perfroms redirections we must consider Method 3, which is based on method 2, but it must also rewrite the schema in this case
+- Some Applications may be more complex to configure, such as the one described on Method 4
 - Once chosen a method configure it and test it, analysing the HAR to identify further possible issues

 # Example